Who is the best coach of all time? A network-based assessment of the career performance of professional sports coaches

 \subsection{Basketball}

 We repeat a similar analysis on the basketball dataset.
 First, we establish the all-time ranking by aggregating all games in our dataset.
-We considered two different sets of games: the union of ABA and NBA games, and NBA games only.
-We use $\beta = 0$ in Eq.~(\ref{eq:ind_edge}).
+We consider two different sets of games: the union of ABA and NBA games, and NBA games only.
+In Eq.~(\ref{eq:ind_edge}), we use $\beta = 0$ and set $t$ equal to the day of the most recent game in the dataset.
 The list of the top $10$ coaches of all time is reported in Table~\ref{table:2_bball}.
 As already stressed for the all-time ranking of soccer coaches, also here we note that career longevity is strongly correlated with overall performance (see Figure~\ref{fig:a1}).
 The inclusion/exclusion of ABA games slightly modify the rank position of some coaches, although the names appearing in the top $10$ are basically the same irrespective of the particular dataset considered.
 Red Auerbach is elected as the best coach of all time.
 He was the head coach of the Boston Celtics for more than $15$ seasons winning $9$ NBA titles.
 Auerbach is followed by Gregg Popovich, who is the current coach of the San Antonio Spurs.
 He has been coaching the same team for more than $20$ years.
 Under Gregg Popovich, except for his first and last seasons, the Spurs always made the playoffs, they never fell below $50\%$ win percentage, and won $5$ NBA championships.